 Concepts

-Forge is built on three principles: deterministic execution, explicit specification, and predictable failure.
+Forge is built on three principles: repeatable preparation, explicit settings, and predictable failure.

-A Forge job is deterministic.
-Given the same input file and the same job specification, the output is identical every time.
-There is no randomness, no adaptive behavior, and no hidden optimization.
+A Forge job is designed to be repeatable.
+Given the same input file and the same preparation settings, the output should match the operator's chosen setup every time.
+There is no hidden optimization or automatic correction.

 Forge does not guess.
-Every parameter in a job specification — codec, resolution, frame rate, bitrate — is set explicitly by the user or by a saved preset.
-If a parameter is missing, the job will not run.
+Every core parameter in a preparation job — codec, resolution, frame rate, bitrate, output folder, and preset — is set explicitly by the user or by a saved preset.
+If a required setting is missing, the job will not run.

 This is intentional.
 Implicit defaults are a common source of inconsistency in media pipelines.
 Forge avoids them entirely.